 The misconception of traveling in Europe is that it is an expensive place to travel in, but that couldn’t be further from the truth.
 With different regions to explore, here are some tips on traveling Europe for less.

 Europe is divided into regions, and with more than 47 countries to see, there are countries for every type of budget.

-The Baltics are made up of Estonia, Latvia, and Lithuania and these countries are not only interesting to visit but your Euro will go further here with hostels from only $9.30 (€8) a night, plus there’s a good nightlife scene in Estonia too.
+The Baltics are made up of Estonia, Latvia, and Lithuania, and these countries are not only fascinating to visit, but your Euro will go further here with hostels for only $9.30 (€8) a night plus there’s a good nightlife scene in Estonia too.

 Albania, Bulgaria, Bosnia, and Montenegro are great for those on a budget but avoid Croatia, which attracts more tourists and has higher prices.

-Make sure that you aren’t there during one of Europe’s many festivals where the prices of accommodation are higher (unless you’re going to the festival of course).
+Make sure that you aren’t there during one of Europe’s many festivals where the accommodation prices are higher (unless you’re going to the festival, of course).

 If you do happen to be traveling there when an event or festival is on, book well ahead to get a lower price or consider Airbnb – renting a room with a local which can be lower than the price of a hotel room (or even a hostel bed if you’re planning on being in Munich during Oktoberfest).

 Couchsurfing is even cheaper.
 Not only will you get free accommodation, but you’ll also have the added benefit of insider tips on where to go.

-Eurolines is Europe’s fleet of buses which run between 53 cities and offer passes such as 15 days from $227 (€195) – good value if you are planning a lot of travel.
+Eurolines is Europe’s fleet of buses that run between 53 cities and offer passes such as 15 days from $227 (€195) – good value if you are planning a lot of travel.

 Europe is popular with cyclists, so if you’re feeling fit, then hire a bike and cycle through some of the countries instead.